arr-ai/arrai/docs/cmdline/eval.md

-# arrai eval
+# arrai eval and run

-Arr.ai's `eval` command evaluates its argument as an arr.ai expression and, by default, prints its value to stdout:
+Arr.ai's `eval` and `run` commands evaluate argument as an arr.ai expression and, by default, print the result to stdout.

+The `eval` command evaluates its argument as an arr.ai expression.

 ```bash
 $ arrai eval '2 + 2'